In Good Company (2004 film)

-In Good Company was released in the United States on December 6, 2004, by Universal Pictures.
-The film received positive reviews from critics and grossed $61 million worldwide.
+In Good Company was released in the United States on December 6, 2004, by Universal Pictures domestically and Focus Features overseas.
+The film received positive reviews from critics, who praised the performances and corporate-based satirical humor, and grossed $61 million worldwide.

 Plot

-Dan Foreman is a 51-year-old advertising executive and head of sales for Sports America, a major sports magazine.
-Happily married with two daughters, 16-year-old Jana and 18-year-old Alex, who is preparing to enter college, Dan faces an unexpected life-changing event when his magazine is bought out by Globecom, an international corporation that promotes the corporate concept of “synergy”.
+Dan Foreman, a 51-year-old advertising executive, is head of sales for a national sports publication.
+When Sports America is bought out by Globecom, an international corporation promoting “synergy”, Dan, his wife and two daughters, 16-year-old Jana and 18-year-old Alex, experience unexpected life-changing events.